-Chris Broad has marketed the meteoric rise of technology giant Apple in three decades of captivating work since studying electronics in Southampton.
-He has risen to Director of Contracting and Briefings at Apple Europe in a career that has combined a technological background with international business training to promote some of the most famous products of all time.
+Chris Broad has participated in the meteoric rise of technology giant Apple in three decades of captivating work since studying electronics in Southampton.
+He has risen to Director of Sales Contracting at Apple in Europe, the Middle East, India and Africa (EMEIA) over a career that has combined a technological background with international business training to promote some of the most famous products of all time.

 He urges staff and students to immerse themselves in the business world as they channel their talents, and is looking forward to having some fun supporting new high-tech ventures as a Future Worlds mentor.

 Chris grew up in Wokingham, Berkshire, and was drawn to what he judged as the best electronic engineering department in the country when he approached his studies at the University of Southampton.
 He gained industrial experience with the Racal technology firm before starting his career path in an engineering training scheme at Mars Electronics.

 “A big changing point in my career was the realisation I didn’t want to just be an engineer at a lab bench,” he says.
 “I wanted to take engineering into the wider industrial context.”

 Chris chose to move to France and completed a Master of Business Administration (MBA) at the INSEAD graduate business school near Paris.
 Having gathered more experience with Mars Electronics in the French capital, he secured a post in the city working with spare parts for Apple.
 He arrived in an era at the company without charismatic leader Steve Jobs, shortly after the launch of the Macintosh II.

 Chris moved around the organisation to manage operational aspects for the business in Europe and jumped at the opportunity to focus on product marketing.